Brian A. Dixon

 • Back to Frank Black

-Brian A. Dixon and Adam Chamberlain are the editors of Back to Frank Black: A Return to Chris Carter’s Millennium (2012).
-The acclaimed television retrospective features a number of behind-the-scenes interviews with cast and crew written by Dixon as well as an original essay from the author.
+Back to Frank Black: A Return to Chris Carter’s Millennium (2012), the acclaimed television retrospective co-edited with Adam Chamberlain, features a number of behind-the-scenes interviews with cast and crew written by Brian A. Dixon as well as an original essay from the author.

 • Columbia & Britannia

-Columbia & Britannia: An Alternate History (2009) reimagines the course of world events through the lens of speculative storytelling.
-Edited by Brian A. Dixon and Adam Chamberlain, the anthology blurs the boundaries between fact and fiction.
-The book was nominated for the 2010 Sidewise Award for Alternate History.
+Columbia & Britannia: An Alternate History (2009), edited by Brian A. Dixon and Adam Chamberlain, reimagines the course of world events through vivid speculative storytelling and imaginative artifacts.
+The anthology was nominated for the 2010 Sidewise Award for Alternate History.